Do Computers (and other gadgets) Ever Get Tired?

 Until recently, I might have dismissed the notion that electronic "gunk" can accumulate in a computer or other electronic device, and cause it to act erratically.
 But a few months ago my high-speed Internet connection, which is normally rock solid, started getting flaky.
 I unplugged my cable modem, counted to ten, plugged it back in and voila... things were back to normal.

 And since then I've repeated the procedure a few times with good results, whenever I notice a slowdown in my Internet speed.
-I’ve done the same with my Roku streaming box when the video gets choppy.
-And perhaps you've found that a shutdown/restart cures a host of ills with your phone or computer.
+Sometimes my Roku streaming box stops working and I have to restart it.
+Perhaps you've also found that a shutdown/restart cures a host of ills with your phone or computer.
 So I started thinking... maybe electronic devices and appliances really do get tired, clogged with electrons, or whatever.
 It turns out that there is some good science to support this layman's observation.

 Totally Cosmic, Dude.

 For lots more technical details, and even some suggestions on how better design can help to prevent this problem, see Jerry's full article on Trouble Shooting Electronics.
-(Sadly, Jerry passed away recently, but his wisdom lives on in the Internet Archive.)
+(Sadly, Jerry has passed away, but his wisdom lives on in the Internet Archive.)

 Fortunately, the solution is the same in both cases: shut it down, turn it back on, and things will be good again... for a while.
-Let me caution that whenever possible, you should try to turn off or shut down your electronic device (especially computers) before pulling the plug, to avoid the possibility of damage.
+Let me caution that whenever possible, you should try to use the shut down command (or power switch if that's not an option) for your electronic device (especially computers) before pulling the plug, to avoid the possibility of damage.

 AskBob Readers Agree